Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 //add the shape into the canvas view canvasView.AddDrawable(shape);
 ```
-The output of the example is as follows:<br>
+The output of the example is as follows:

 ![ShapeAandStroke_PathCommands2](./media/vectorgraphics_shape_pathcommand2.png)

 ## Gradients

-Besides the solid color, `Shape` supports two kinds of gradient `LinearGradient` and `RadialGradient`.<br>
+Besides the solid color, `Shape` supports two kinds of gradient `LinearGradient` and `RadialGradient`.
 Fundamentally, choosing the gradient fill effect is up to the user.
-However, it often adds some aesthetics to the shapes.<br>
+However, it often adds some aesthetics to the shapes.
 The example below shows how to create a circle with a shading effect.

 ```cs